 Finding himself before Judge Isaac Parker, Carver was found guilty of murder and sentenced to hang.
 However, Carver hired a fancy lawyer, who soon appealed the case to the Supreme Court, and the sentence was changed to life in prison.

 George Maledon was so disgusted by the decision that he left Fort Smith and took a “show” on the road where he displayed relics from hangings, including ropes, pieces of the gallows’ beam, and photographs of some of the nation’s most notorious outlaws.
 Setting up a tent in various cities, hundreds of people flocked to the show to hear Maledon speak and view the gruesome displays.

 Just before he left Fort Smith, Maledon was asked if his conscience ever bothered him about the hangings or if he feared the spirits of the departed.
 To this, he replied, “No, I have never hanged a man who came back to have the job done over.”

-Maledon has the dubious honor of having executed more men than any other executioner in U.S. history.
+Maledon has the dubious honor of executing more men than any other executioner in U.S. history.

 The final execution in Fort Smith occurred on July 30, 1896.
-Eleven and a half months later, the original gallows were demolished and the debris completely burned.
-However, a new gallows was reconstructed at the original site in 1981, as part of the Fort Smith National Historic Site.
-The site also includes the barracks, courthouse, commissary, and jail building, and a visitor’s center that focuses both on Fort Smith’s military history, as well as the years that it served as the federal court.
+Eleven and a half months later, the original gallows were demolished, and the debris completely burned.
+However, a new gallows was reconstructed at the original site in 1981 as part of the Fort Smith National Historic Site.
+The site also includes the barracks, courthouse, commissary, jail building, and a visitor’s center that focuses both on Fort Smith’s military history and the years it served as the federal court.